AlpAydinoglu/starter-hugo-academic/content/publication/multi_contact_mpc_journal/index.md

 ---
-title: 'Real-Time Multi-Contact Model Predictive Control via ADMM'
+title: 'Consensus Complementarity Control for Multi-Contact MPC'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here